The Daily Show: Awards and nominations

 Since February 27, 2017, The Daily Show with Trevor Noah has been regularly simulcast on Black Entertainment Television.

 Between 2001 and 2006, Westwood One broadcast small, ninety-second portions of the show to various radio stations across America.

-In Canada, The Daily Show is aired on The Comedy Network (a cable channel similar to Comedy Central), in simulcast with the Comedy Central airing, as well as on the CTV broadcast network at 12:05 a.m. local time, following late local newscasts.
+In Canada, The Daily Show was aired on CTV Comedy Channel in simulcast with the Comedy Central airing.
+However, it was dropped in 2023, leaving the program without a Canadian television home, and exclusive to Paramount+.
+In August 2024, Corus Entertainment acquired the linear television rights to The Daily Show, with the program scheduled to move to Slice beginning on September 9, 2024.

-In the United Kingdom and Ireland, the digital television channel More4 used to broadcast episodes of The Daily Show Tuesday through Friday evenings with the Global Edition, which is uncensored, airing on Mondays; regular episodes air the evening following their U.S. airing.
+In the United Kingdom and Ireland, the digital television channel More4 used to broadcast episodes of The Daily Show Tuesday through Friday evenings with the Global Edition, which is uncensored, airing on Mondays; regular episodes air the evening following their American airing.
 More4 was the first international broadcaster to syndicate entire Daily Show episodes, though they made edits to the program due to content, language, length or commercial references.
 The program was also available to watch via the internet video on demand service 4oD.
-However, the 'toss' to The Colbert Report was usually included even though it was aired on FX, another channel.
-In addition, the placement of commercial breaks followed the UK format, with one break midway through the show rather than several short breaks at various points.
+However, the "toss" to The Colbert Report was usually included even though it was aired on FX, another channel.
+In addition, the placement of commercial breaks followed the British format, with one break midway through the show rather than several short breaks at various points.
 When The Daily Show was on hiatus, either re-runs or alternative content were aired.
 Since January 2011, only the Global Edition is broadcast.

-In July 2012 Comedy Central announced that The Daily Show would be shown on Comedy Central Extra in the same format as previously on More4, with episodes shown 24 hours after airing in the U.S. The show aired on the channel from July 2012 to April 2015.
+In July 2012 Comedy Central announced that The Daily Show would be shown on Comedy Central Extra in the same format as previously on More4, with episodes shown 24 hours after airing in the United States.
+The show aired on the channel from July 2012 to April 2015.